KlaraSejnova/HW-Book_Recommendation/README.md

 # HW-Book_Recommendation
 - The code recommends a book on the basis of the reader's book.

-- There is **Example file** where database files can be found and also python code `download_data.py` to download these files from internet.
+- There is **Example** directory where database files can be found and also python code `download_data.py` to download these files from internet.

 - The main code is called `recommendation.py` which calls `recommend_me.py` which